TherapyNottingham/TN2021/content/privacy/index.md

   - 1.7.4 protect our reputation.

 1.8.
 In this policy, please note the use of the following terms:
-  - _personal data_ has the meaning given to it by the UK[/EU] GDPR and means any information relating to an identified or identifiable individual (known as a data subject);
+  - _personal data_ has the meaning given to it by the UK GDPR and means any information relating to an identified or identifiable individual (known as a data subject);
   - _processing_ means any operation or actions performed on personal data; for example collection, recording, organisation, structuring, storing, altering, deleting or otherwise using personal data.
   - _we, us and our_ refers to Therapy Nottinfham and its directors;
   - _you and your_ refers to the person who is accessing our website and whose data is processed;